 “You’re a writer,” he said.
 “If I take you to my secluded spots, you may write about them.
 Then other people will know where they are,” he explained.
 I could hardly argue.
 If the places he kept to himself were as wondrous as he made them sound, I couldn’t be sure that I wouldn’t love them, too, and end up expressing my awe and regard for them in the way that I normally express myself: in writing.

 It seems that even UNESCO (United Nations Educational, Scientific and Cultural Organization) knows well the problem that comes along with popularity.
 Thirty-eight years ago, it launched its World Heritage program to help preserve cultural and natural treasures.
-Since then, more than nine hundred sites — including the Galapagos Islands, Machu Picchu, and the Bwindi Impenetrable National Park in Uganda — have earned the distinction.
+Since then, more than 900 sites—including the Galapagos Islands, Machu Picchu and the Bwindi Impenetrable National Park in Uganda—have earned the distinction.
 However, recently some experts have warned that tourism development that inevitably follows a World Heritage designation may actually do more harm than good for the very sites UNESCO’s program was meant to preserve and protect.

-For example, scientists say that 40 percent of Barrier Reef Reserve System in Belize has been damaged since it gained World Heritage status in 2009 due to the cutting of mangrove trees and excessive development within the site.
-Ocean pollution, global warming, an increase in ocean temperature, shipping, and fishing have also played their part in the coral reef’s degradation.
-In fact, thirty-five sites on the list have been placed on another: UNESCO’s World Heritage in Danger list.
+For example, scientists say that 40 percent of the Barrier Reef Reserve System in Belize has been damaged since it gained World Heritage status in 2009 due to the cutting of mangrove trees and excessive development within the site.
+Ocean pollution, global warming, an increase in ocean temperature, shipping and fishing have also played their part in the coral reef’s degradation.
+In fact, 35 sites on the list have been placed on another: UNESCO’s World Heritage in Danger list.